Skip to content

 What are other Web Scraping techniques?

-5. Using HTTP requests: This technique involves making HTTP requests directly to the website and parsing the response to extract the desired data.
-This technique is suitable for scraping websites that do not have a well-defined HTML structure.
+• Using HTTP requests: With this type of web scraping, HTTP requests are sent directly to the website and the response is evaluated.
+This makes it possible to process websites that do not have a clearly defined HTML structure.

 This is what you should take with you